JaedanC/pygui/README.md

 When `use_template` is True, the function can be editted however you like.
 This includes including the name of the function, its parameters, and the function comment.
 You also have the ability to change what the function returns.
 This value is what will be used inside the `__init__.pyi` file.
 Cython syntax and usage can be found online, but here are a few tips:

-1. Most functions have been given a template that is 75% correct.
-Sometimes it requires modification to work.
-Other times it will work straight away.
+1. Most functions are templated corrently, but some require manual modification to work.
 2. `char *` and `str` can be converted to and from using `_bytes` and `_from_bytes`.
 See: `begin()` and `get_version()`.
 3. Tuples and ImVec2 can be converted using `_cast_tuple_ImVec2` and `_cast_ImVec2_tuple`.
 Use respective functions for ImVec4.
 4. Instances of classes returned cannot store any information on them because they simply serve as wrappers for a pointer to the real instance in c.
 Any information required to be stored on a class should instead be written to a dictionary.
 See `get_clipboard_text_fn` and `set_clipboard_text_fn`.